Nietzsche for physicists: The eternal recurrence of the same

 Contrary to the ethical version, the eternal recurrence of the same, as a scientific thought, appears mainly in the posthumous fragments.
-One of the most important is the fragment 14 [188] of 1888, called \textit{The new world-conception}, where Nietzsche writes\footnote{This fragment was translated by me directly form critical edition \cite{Colli-Montinari}.}: \begin{quote} If the world may be thought of as a determined quantity of forces and as a determined number of centers of force---and every another representation remains undetermined and therefore unusable---thus it follows that, in the great dice game of the existence, it experienced a calculable number of combinations.
-In an infinity time, every possible combination would be sometime reached one time; even more, it would be reached infinite times. \end{quote} As we can see, the two ingredients are present.
-The first one is indicated by \enquote{determined quantity of forces}, and the second one can be read directly.
+One of the most important is the fragment 14 [188] of 1888, called \textit{The new world-conception}, where Nietzsche writes\footnote{This fragment was translated by me directly from critical edition \cite{Colli-Montinari}.}: \begin{quote} If the world may be thought of as a certain quantity of forces and as a certain number of centers of force---and every other representation remains indefinite and therefore unusable---thus it follows that, in the great dice game of existence, it must pass through a calculable number of combinations.
+In infinite time, every possible combination would be sometime reached one time; even more, it would be reached infinite times. \end{quote} As we can see, the two ingredients are present.
+The first one is indicated by \enquote{certain quantity of forces}, and the second one can be read directly.

 The attempts of \enquote{proving} the eternal recurrence by using scientific concepts can be viewed, according to the arguments in \cite{Neves1}, as an expedient used by the philosopher for attracting readers.
-A scientific form for the eternal recurrence is more acceptable to people immersed in a scientific culture as we are since the beginning of modernity.
+A scientific form for the eternal recurrence is more acceptable to people immersed in a scientific culture.